MadiFrontend/specialized-English-words-for-programmer/README.md

 - Next.js is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static website generation.

+- Vue.js is an open-source model–view–viewmodel front end JavaScript library for building user interfaces and single-page applications.
+It was created by Evan You, and is maintained by him and the rest of the active core team members.